 Philosophy literally means “the love of wisdom.”
 At Calvin, we practice this love in the context of Christian faith, whether you are a philosophy major or want to add skills in critical thinking and careful examination to another discipline.
-Join the discussion and challenge your understanding of being and knowing, culture and technology, meaning and beauty, ethics and business, and the very nature God.
+Join the discussion and challenge your understanding of being and knowing, culture and technology, meaning and beauty, ethics and business, and the very nature of God.

 Presidents of the American Philosophical Association were either alums or teachers in Calvin’s philosophy department.

-of 2014 philosophy graduates were employed or in grad school one year after graduation.
+of 2016 philosophy graduates were employed or in grad school one year after graduation.

 of philosophy majors are double majors.

 Drawing on centuries of wisdom from the Christian ethical tradition, Glittering Vices explores why our hearts are captivated by glittery but false substitutes for true human goodness and happiness.
 This edition has been updated and revised throughout and includes a new chapter on grace and growth through the spiritual disciplines.

 There are no announcements at this time.

 Richard Mouw returns to Calvin

 Long-time philosophy professor returns to Calvin as senior research fellow

 After 35 years at Fuller Theological Seminary, Richard Mouw, a widely-respected theologian and philosopher, is returning to Calvin University where his career in academia began.
 He's joining the Henry Institute as a senior research fellow.